-Temporary Exhibitions Infrastructure
+Temporary Exhibitions Infrastructure C

 The baggage area is a possible location for exhibition cases.
+This would Th

-This would be the best location for a Cultural Exchange display as well.
+be the best location for a Cultural Exchange display as well. in

-Performing Arts Program Infrastructure
+Performing Arts Program Infrastructure • E

-The southeastern corner of the baggage area is an opportunity for a mobile set-up or plug-and-play performance site.
+The southeastern corner of the baggage area is an opportunity for a • E

+mobile set-up or plug-and-play performance site. t

+Consistency with Customer Experience Cools • E

+Consistency with Customer Experience Goals n

-This project addresses the following Customer Experience goals, as identified in the ADP Program Definition Document:
+This project addresses the following Customer Experience goals,

+as identified in the ADP Program Definition Document: • E

+Intuitive wayfinding • A

-- Intuitive wayfinding - Serves meeter-greeter
+• Serves meeter-greeter S

+S

+As

+ра

+Th
-This project addresses the following Arts Program outcomes as outlined in the Arts Master Plan:

-- Enhanced appearance of airport infrastructure and design elements - Environments / features / amenities that elevate the experience of travel and of public space - Environments / features / amenities that are comforting and calming, mitigating the stress of travel - Experiences that bring to life the narratives embodied in modern travel - Arts experiences that locals and visitors can access without entering secure areas
+- This project addresses the following Arts Program outcomes as outlined n the Arts Master Plan: - Enhanced appearance of airport infrastructure and design elements - Environments / features / amenities that elevate the experience of travel and of public space - Environments / features / amenities that are comforting and calming, mitigating the stress of travel - Experiences that bring to life the narratives embodied in modern travel - Arts experiences that locals and visitors can access without entering secure areas

-As this project would be in an area open to the general public, it is particularly suitable for a project that engages the public in its creation.

-The project by Walter Hood in the International Arrivals Facility is a good example of what can be achieved here.
+- As this project would be in an area open to the general public, it is particularly suitable for a project that engages the public in its creation. - The project by Walter Hood in the International Arrivals Facility is a good example of what can be achieved here.